 Online obituaries are great because they’re permanent.
 Any time someone wants to go read a loved one’s obituary, it’s up on the funeral home’s site for them to view.
 Usually, the ability to leave comments is turned off after 30 days, but the obituary is available all the time.

-For additional information about online obituaries at funeral homes in Mount Vernon, WA, our compassionate and experienced team at Moles Farewell Tributes & Cremations – Bayview Chapel is here to help.
+For additional information about online obituaries at funeral homes, our compassionate and experienced team at Moles Farewell Tributes & Cremations – Bayview Chapel is here to help.
+We also serve the areas of Bellingham, Ferndale and Mount Vernon, WA.
 You can visit our funeral home at 2465 Lakeway Dr., Bellingham, WA 98229 or you can call us today at (360) 733-0510.